10yard/dkafe/readme.md

 The rom directory is set to the dkafe roms folder by default.

 `OPTIONS = -video gdi -view "Pixel Aspect (7:8)"`
-Additional arguments to pass to DKMAME.
+Additional arguments to pass to DKWolf.
 These options are stored into <OPTIONS> which then be included in the EMU settings.

 The special tags `<ROOT>`, `<ROM_DIR>`, `<OPTIONS>`, `<NAME>` and `<DATETIME>` used above are replaced with their actual values at runtime.